doritoes/ipdice.com/7_Next_Steps.md

 # Next Steps

 ## Deploy updated container image
-You will need to repeat this for each region you are deployed in.
+You will need to repeat this for each region you are deployed in

 ### Push the latest container to ECR
+See [section 2](3_ECS.md) for the instructions for pushing images to ECR

 ### Update Task Definition
 Is it a new image URI and/or a new tag?
 If so, do this: